AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Daily trend

-In this use case, you want to display a table and simple line visualization that shows a daily trend of occurrences from January 1, 2023 up until January 31, 2023.
+In this use case, you want to display a table and simple line visualization that shows a daily trend of occurrences (events) from January 1, 2023 up until January 31, 2023.

 +++ Customer Journey Analytics

+An example **[!UICONTROL Daily Trend]** panel for the use case:

 ![Customer Journey Analytics Daily Trend panel](assets/cja_daily_trend.png)